kmhabib71/slamOffer/MANUAL_TESTING_CHECKLIST.md

   - [ ] User should have 1 credit for new offer generation
   - [ ] Credit should be consumed when purchasing full offer from free preview (unlock button)
   - [ ] After unlock purchase, user should have 0 credits for new generations
-  - [ ] 2 regenerations should be separate from credits (not displayed as credits in dashboard)
-  - [ ] Dashboard should show "0 credits" for new offers, not "2 credits"
+  - [ ] Dashboard should show "0 credits" for new offers after using credit

 - [ ] **Growth Engine Plan Validation:**
   - [ ] User should have 10 credits for new offer generation
   - [ ] Credits should only be used for new complete offers
-  - [ ] No regeneration feature for this tier

 - [ ] **Agency Arsenal Plan Validation:**
-  - [ ] User should have 50 credits for new offer generation
+  - [ ] User should have 30 credits for new offer generation
   - [ ] Credits should only be used for new complete offers
-  - [ ] No regeneration feature for this tier

-- [ ] **Credit vs Regeneration Distinction:**
+- [ ] **Credit System Validation:**
   - [ ] Credits = for new offer generation from scratch
-  - [ ] Regenerations = for re-creating existing offers (Starter Spark only)
-  - [ ] Dashboard should clearly distinguish between these two
+  - [ ] Dashboard should clearly show available credits
+  - [ ] Credit deduction should be atomic and accurate

 **Result:** ✅ PASS / ❌ FAIL
 **Notes:** \***\*\_\_\_\*\***